retypeapp/retype/configuration/project.md

 ## editor

-Custom configuration to control the page live editor functionality that is only available when `retype watch` is running.
+Custom configuration to control the page live editor functionality that is only available when `retype start` is running.

 ### enabled